SJ6034 - Creating Packages (2018/19)

 Students will be expected to write in class and to discuss their work, as well as participate in class discussions.
 Students will work in groups, and together with the tutor develop a magazine project, taking account of the “pillars” of journalism – audience, style and vision.

 Groups will then work together on developing journalistic packages.
-Each student must produce a portfolio of five features for print iterations of their project:
+Each student must produce a portfolio of five features for print iterations of their project, laid out in InDesign:

 These ideas must be developed within the group, to produce a varied package.
 Students must also produce five pieces of related material for the online iteration of their project, using images, audio and video where appropriate.
 This will be published via a WordPress blog (online skills learned during Levels 4 and 5 will be refreshed).